¡Hola! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor of astronomical instrumentation

 Research

 My primary lines of research are radio--optical sub-second transients 💥 and their localization, very-long-baseline interferometry (VLBI), radio--optical astronomical instrumentation, optical fast photon counters, and holography for radio telescopes 📡 (from centimeter and sub-millimeter wavelengths).
 My PhD thesis research focused on the detection of fast radio bursts (FRBs) with VLBI with a 3000 km baseline from British Columbia to Ontario using the telescopes: Canadian Hydrogen Intensity Mapping Experiment (CHIME) and the Algonquin Radio Observatory (ARO).
-I belong to FCFM, the Millimeter-Wave Laboratory, and to the CHIME/FRB Collaboration.
+I'm a member of the Millimeter-Wave Laboratory, the CHIME/FRB Collaboration, and adjunct member of the Center for Astrophysics and Associated Technologies.
+You can find my CV here and institutional biosketch here.

 My research group is AstroLab a multi-disciplinary team based at UChile.
 We are faculty, undergraduate, and graduate students, working together towards undestanding astronomical instrumentation and transient events.
-To learn more about our local projects (e.g., the Canadian-Chilean array for radio transient studies; CHARTS) visit our website: AstroLab
+To learn more about our local projects (e.g., the Canadian-Chilean array for radio transient studies; CHARTS) and international collaborations visit our website: AstroLab

 Science Talks